A question I see a lot in Facebook groups is, “Can I take my Cockapoo running with me?”.

-If I was to run more then I’d maybe take a look at a proper running lead with a harness that fits around her waist.
-This allows you to be hands-free when you jog or run or are involved in any physical activity and it’s maybe something I’ll try when I become a bit more confident running with Luna.
+If I were to run more, I’d look at a good running lead with a harness that fits around her waist.
+This allows you to be hands-free when you jog or run or are involved in any physical activity, and it’s something I’ll try when I become a bit more confident running with Luna.